atalent-labs/star-engagement-action/README.md

 ### Try it by yourself

-Try to star on of the following project to see it in action.
+Try to star one of the following project to see it in action.

 * [RestQA](https://github.com/restqa/restqa)